bahtiyartan/troia/docs/20Variablesscope.rst

 MEMBER Command
 ====================

 MEMBER command defines a member variable which is accessible from all methods of the class.
-MEMBER command can be used only class methods including constructor and others, so using MEMBER command in dialogs, reports (etc.) is a programming error.
+It can be used in only class methods including constructor and others, so using MEMBER command in dialogs, reports (etc.) is a programming error.
 It is possible to define multiple members variables in a single MEMBER command even if data types are different.

 ::